rumpkernel/buildrump.sh/README.md

 Instructions
 ============

-Get NetBSD src, e.g.
+Get a copy of the NetBSD source tree.
+The easiest may is to fetch the entire tree, e.g.
 `env CVS_RSH=ssh cvs -z3 -d anoncvs@anoncvs.netbsd.org:/cvsroot co -P src`.
-If your source tree is too old, the script will complain.
-Generally speaking, for now you need a recent NetBSD-current.
+The minimal set of NetBSD sources is documented in "listsrcdirs".
+The script will make sure your source tree is recent enough to support the necessary features.

 Run the script and specify the NetBSD source directory with `-s`.
 Use `-h` to see other options.